 “Iron sharpens iron, and one man sharpens another.”

-When Jesus calls you to follow him on The Path, he calls you into fellowship with his people.
-You are at your best and strongest when you are in relationship with God’s people.
+When Jesus calls you to follow Him, it is also a call into fellowship with His people.
+You are at your best and strongest when you are in relationship with other people on The Path.

-The famous proverb quoted above speaks to the way true friends challenge and encourage each other to grow and get better.
+This famous proverb speaks to the way good friends challenge and encourage each other to grow and get better.
 When iron blades are rubbed together, each becomes sharper and thus more effective.
 Likewise, when people are deeply engaged in one another’s lives, they encourage and push each other to learn, grow, and change.

 Solomon wrote a similar message in Ecclesiastes:

 “Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Again, if two lie together, they keep warm, but how can one keep warm alone?
 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.”
 (Ecclesiastes 4.9-12)

 Christianity is individual, but it is not individualistic.
 Don’t isolate yourself.
 Don’t be a lone ranger.
 Stay connected to the people of God.
 Stay connected to the community.
 “Whoever isolates himself seeks his own desire; he breaks out against all sound judgment.”
 (Proverbs 18.1)

 The Christian faith is about individual and corporate life in Christ.
 Scripture does not contemplate a Christian disconnected from the fellowship of the church.
 The church plays an essential role in the spiritual growth and effectiveness of every Christian, and every Christian plays an essential role in the spiritual growth and effectiveness of the church.